modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 ## Use Rayon to Parallelize

-So now that we know a little about GBDT's let's talk about how we made our code fast.
+So now that we know a little about GBDT's, let's talk about how we made our code fast.
 The first thing we did was parallelize our code.
 [Rayon](https://github.com/rayon-rs/rayon) makes this really easy.
 Rayon is a data parallelism library for Rust that makes converting sequential operations into parallel ones extremely easy.

 <img
   src="features_matrix.png"